Errata Pro jQuery 2.0 2nd Edition By Adam Freeman

 Text reads: Table 15-2 describes the members of the jQuery

-object.Change to: Table 15-2 describes the properties and methods of the jQuery
+jqXHRobject.Change to: Table 15-2 describes the properties and methods of the jQuery

-object.Why: Members?
+jqXHRobject, all of which also exist on the JavaScriptXMLHttpRequestobject.Why: Members?
 To clarify that the listed properties and methods exist on the jQuery

 Ch15 p384.